ChasinSpin/TSlotBroughtonMount/README.md

 * 3mm Allen Key
 * Double Sided Permanent Tape

+### Important Warnings:
+1. Fine aluminum dust/chips created by sanding, cutting, and filing can combust and be an explosion hazard when provided with an ignition source.
+Clean the work area frequently and avoid ignition sources.

+2. If using a miter saw, eye/face protection is needed and the 2020 needs to be anchored down adequately.

+3. Wear protective eyewear/ gear.

+It's recommended that foam/felt or other materials are not used on the telescope saddles if the mount is intended to be used for "pre-point later" so that the telescope will be in the same place when reassembled.
+The telescope stops should be used instead to prevent the telescope from slipping backward at higher elevations.

 ### Instructions

-##### Important: Fine aluminum dust created by sanding, cutting, and filing can combust and be an explosion hazard when provided with an ignition source.
-Clean the workarea frequently and avoid ignition sources.

-It's recommended that foam/felt or other materials are not used on the telescope saddles if the mount is intended to be used for pre-point later so that the telescope will be in the same place when reassembled.
-The telescope stops should be used instead to prevent the telescope from slipping backwards at higher elevations.

 **Coming Soon**

+## Add-Ons

+T-Slot is highly configurable.
+If you design some fittings to work with this mount for telescopes, accessories, or anything else... please use [OpenSCAD](https://openscad.org) to design so that it is parametric and upload it to GitHub with a picture as a pull request, so others can benefit.
+All submissions are assumed to be open source and under the MIT license.